gilnam74/vex-sneppet/VEX-for-artists.md

 @P.y = floor(@P.x % 2);
 ```

-Now replace the line with a grid (plug Grid SOP into Attribute Wrangle).If instead of modifying position Y, we will change color we will get black and white stripes:
+Now replace the line with a grid (plug Grid SOP into Attribute Wrangle).
+If instead of modifying position Y, we will change the color, we will get black and white stripes:

 ```c
 // Option A